If you’re not investing in search engine optimization (SEO) for your event pages, you’re losing sales.

 Showing up in Google searches is vital for events.
 In fact, 89% of attendees use search when trying to make a decision about whether to buy a ticket.

 Using SEO to achieve higher search ranking increases your odds of converting those browsers to buyers.
 In fact, if you show up first in Google results, you’ll receive about a third of searcher’s clicks.
 But if you’re not on page one, less than 10% of searchers will see your event at all.

-For most events, search can be expected to drive between 5 to 10% of ticket purchases or registrations.
 Still, SEO remains a mystery for many event creators.
 Here are five straightforward steps to take to improve your SEO.

 5 SEO best practices to adopt